Skip to content

 The working definition

-It is what makes us do what we do.
-The drives within a person that account for the degree, direction, and persistence of the effort spent at work.
-Internal and external factors that stimulate people to take action for achieving a goal.
+A good working definition: motivation is what makes us do what we do.
+It is the drives within a person that account for the degree, direction, and persistence of the effort spent at work, plus the internal and external factors that push people to act toward a goal.

 Three parts: